Cal had lost the support of alumnus Aaron Rodgers. It took hiring Justin Wilcox to get it back.

-The Cal football program has regained the full support of its most famous alumnus.
+The California football program has regained the full support of its most famous alumnus.

 The Bears on Tuesday announced a “seven-figure gift” from quarterback Aaron Rodgers that will be used to renovate the locker room and create the Aaron Rodgers Football Scholarship.